 - Writer’s Block:

 - Take a break: Step away from your work.
 Go for a walk, listen to music, or do something unrelated.
+Sometimes a walk around Hawthorn Ridge is all I need.

 - Change your environment: Write in a different room, a coffee shop, or outdoors.